Guest Post by Bayta

 As I explain how to facilitate the activity, I’ll share a few snippets of my own reflections in italics.

-About the activity
+About this re-entry activity

 Have you ever considered how repotting a plant is a lot like the transitions we go through as we uproot our lives?
 Repotting our plant today will help us reflect on our own experiences.